NOTE: The Sunday Open Speaker meeting is provided on ZOOM

 About the Meeting

 This Al-Anon speaker meeting is open to members of the public who wish to find out more about Al-Anon.
-It is hosted each Sunday by one of the Ottawa area Al-Anon groups and is held at 11:00 a.m. at the McNabb Community Centre, 180 Percy St, Ottawa, ON K1R 6E5 (just north of Gladstone).
+It is hosted each Sunday by one of the Ottawa area Al-Anon groups and is held on ZOOM.

 At a speaker meeting, an Al-Anon member shares his/her experience, strength, and hope and tells his/her story about what it was like before finding Al-Anon, how s/he found Al-Anon, and how Al-Anon has helped him/her recover from the impact of someone else’s drinking.

-Sunday Morning McNabb is a public information service provided by local Al-Anon groups and guided by Group Conscience as taken by the Group Representatives at the District level (joint districts #28 and 29).
-This is an open meeting available to anyone interested in the family disease of alcoholism; students or members of the professional community may be in attendance (Al-Anon Service Manual, p.
-43).
+The Sunday Speaker Meeting is a public information service provided by local Al-Anon groups and guided by Group Conscience as taken by the Group Representatives at the District level.
+This is an open meeting available to anyone interested in the family disease of alcoholism; students or members of the professional community may be in attendance.
 Also, it is often a Newcomer’s first introduction to Al-Anon.
-The main focus of Sunday Morning McNabbis to allow newcomers and non-members to hear how the Al-Anon program aids recovery from the effects of the family disease of alcoholism.
+The main focus of Sunday Speaker Meeting is to allow newcomers and non-members to hear how the Al-Anon program aids recovery from the effects of the family disease of alcoholism.
 Hopefully, a newcomer will feel welcome enough to “keep coming back”.

-The following “helpful hints” are offered to assist your group in preparing to host Sunday Morning McNabb:
+The following “helpful hints” are offered to assist your group in preparing to host Sunday Open Speaker Meeting:

 - Prior to the day of the meeting, it is suggested that the group that is hosting the meeting

 - Select a chairperson.